webwriter-app/slides/README.md

 ## `WebwriterSlides` (`<webwriter-slides>`)
-Slideshow container for sequential display of content.
+Container for displaying a slideshow of content sequentially.

 ### Usage